 Explore the streets with a costumed guide and learn about the lives of Edinburgh’s rich and poor.

-Along with the London Dungeon, Edinburgh Dungeon is a scary live actor and ride attraction which brings the most gruesome, grisly and ghastly tales and truths from Edinburgh’s past to life.
+Along with the London Dungeon, Edinburgh Dungeon is a scary live actor and ride attraction that brings the most gruesome, grisly, and ghastly tales and truths from Edinburgh’s past to life.

 Go on a witch hunt and discover just how far your family will go to prove they’re not witches too.

 Be found by Sawney Bean; will you escape or become the cannibal’s next victim?